-API 5CRA provides detailed testing requirements for satisfaction of the specification.
-The testing requirements vary by group, or alloy family.
-This article summarizes the testing requirements for Groups 2, 3 and 4 (duplex, super duplex, austenitic & nickel base alloys).
+API 5CRA provides detailed testing requirements for the satisfaction of the specification.
+The testing requirements vary by group or alloy family.
+This article summarizes the testing requirements for Groups 2, 3, and 4 (duplex, super duplex, austenitic & nickel base alloys).
 API 5CRA Checklists have also been provided as a reference.

 A minimum of one room temperature longitudinal tensile test must be performed on each heat.
-The test report needs to include the yield strength at .2% offset, ultimate tensile strength, percentage elongation, diameter of the specimen and gage length.
+The test report needs to include the yield strength at .2% offset, ultimate tensile strength, percentage elongation, the diameter of the specimen, and gauge length.
 The gage length should be 4X the specimen diameter.
 For example, a .250” diameter specimen will have a 1” gage length.
 The requirements depend upon the minimum specified yield strength, and these can be found in the API 5CRA checklists provided.
-Tensile properties are commonly reported in thousands of pounds per square inch (KSI),rounded to the nearest whole number.
-API 5CRA also requires the tensile strength be at least 10ksi greater than the specified minimum yield, or a minimum of 5ksi greater than the yield strength.
+Tensile properties are commonly reported in thousands of pounds per square inch (KSI), rounded to the nearest whole number.
+API 5CRA also requires the tensile strength to be at least 10ksi greater than the specified minimum yield, or a minimum of 5ksi greater than the yield strength.

 CHARPY V NOTCH (CVN) OR FLATTENING TESTING